CD3/compudoc/README.md

 ## How it works

-compudoc processes plain text sources files by breaking the file into "chunks" of document text and python code.
+CompuDoc processes plain text sources files by breaking the file into "chunks" of document text and python code.
 For example, a document with the text

 ```